-- an independent, substantive review by a dean, the provost or the chancellor, or a designee, with the appropriate administrator making the final assignment of the category reflecting the overall results of the review.”
+The Education Committee will consider revisions to the post-tenure review policy introduced earlier this year.
+The amended policy would require “an independent, substantive review by a dean, the provost or the chancellor, or a designee, with the appropriate administrator making the final assignment of the category reflecting the overall results of the review.”
 The committee will also consider approval of the post-tenure review policies of six UW System campuses.
 UW-Madison’s policy was approved by the Faculty Senate in November, but must now be revised to meet the new guideline.
 The committee will also discuss adoption of an interim post-tenure review policy to be used by campuses that do not have board-approved policies in place by April 7, 2017.
 The proposed policies are below:

 UW-Madison student leaders have planned a day of action on Thursday, December 15 to oppose allowing concealed carry weapons on campus.
 While a bill allowing campus carry died in committee last session, State Representative Jesse Kremer (R-Kewaskum) said at a campus forum last month that he intents to reintroduce the bill in 2017.

 by Michelle Felber • • Comments Off on UW-Madison Drops in Research Expenditure Rankings

 For the first time since 1972, UW-Madison does not rank in the top five in research expenditures as ranked by the National Science Foundation.
 UW-Madison dropped from fourth to sixth this year, with $1.07 billion in research spending in 2015.